EVENTS: EXHIBITION LAUNCH

 30 Mar 2019 | 2.00pm - 4.00pm

-Be part of our MASSIVE exhibition launch at the end of March.
-Three exciting new exhibitions will be coming to our galleries.
+Be part of our MASSIVE exhibition launch at the end of March as three exciting new exhibitions come to our galleries.
 In CREATOR, Ramesh Mario Nithiyendran pushes the boundaries of figurative sculpture.
 Penelope Cain refers to artefacts from local historical collections, as well as Casula Powerhouse's history in works featured in INTERREGNUM.
 We are also launching Anatomies, which surveys recent work from contemporary artist Robert Hague, recipient of the Blake Established Artist Residency and Exhibition (2016).

 Creator - Ramesh Mario Nithiyendran | 30 March - 12 May